A Political Primer

 The state, like the capitalist class, is for most people largely invisible.
 The structure and personnel of state institutions are typically known, and there is some accountability through the reports they issue and the public pronouncements they make.
 In addition, “freedom of information” statutes in some jurisdictions allow determined investigators to delve into some of the state’s darker recesses.
 Nevertheless, as with the ruling capitalists, much state activity is carried out in secret and is never publicly divulged.

 The third element of capitalist power is government.
 Because of its high visibility and crucial roles in social control, this institution deserves careful scrutiny.
 It performs three key functions in maintaining capitalist power:

 First, the process of electing a government allows to populace to express its demands, thereby releasing political tensions that could become dangerous if they were bottled up.
 Elections also allow the populace to express its shifting moods and attitudes: from a right-leaning government to a left-leaning government, or from a white man to a black man to a woman as president.
-So long as threatening ideas and initiatives are kept in check, such variety keeps the populace politically disoriented and is helpful in maintaining capitalist rule.
+So long as threatening ideas and initiatives are kept in check, such variety keeps the populace hopeful about political change and is helpful in maintaining capitalist rule.